b0bh00d/Hg-Suite/README.md

 * Executed by itself, it uses the most recent "shelf" microbranch (if it exists) as the source
 * You can provide a microbranch name to select a specific microbranch as the source
 * The command will compare the source changeset value to the target, and if they differ, it will launch the available merge tool to allow you to safely merge in the code differences
-* You can use the overwrite option (-o) to cause the source asset to complete overwrite the target asset, skipping merge checks
+* You can use the overwrite option (-o) to cause the source asset to completely overwrite the target asset, skipping merge checks

 `restore -o read_state`